diezfx/transformation-framework/kubernetes.md

 [-] add way to read external ip from service
-- problem 1: properties vs. this vs. service services' nodeport is another port than internally used -> Cast to Property with portvalue and nodeport value
+- problem 1: properties vs. this vs. service services' nodeport is another port than internally used -> have to be set dynamically
 - problem 2: ip adress; just take internal ip for now

-- problem 3: 2 kubernetes stacks on same host? -> is not same host in kuberntes
-  solution: just set adress at this component
+ these are nodeport problems -> should not happen with loadbalancer

 ### special cases: